 VBG only uses the data we collect and derive to provide the specific services our clients and partners contract with us for:

 - Speech Samples.
 Speech samples (WAV files) are used by VBG to build voiceprints for the end users of our client and partner systems.
 Speech samples are also used within various statistical and deep learning processes to create classification models, scoring models, and support other voice biometric functions within VBG’s platform.
 Speech samples can also be used when troubleshooting support requests made by our clients and partners, as well as to help VBG make improvements to the quality of our signal processing and deep learning modeling capabilities.

 - Classification Data.
 Classification data is used internally by the VBG Platform to make certain processes more efficient.
-For example, if attempting to match a male’s speech sample to voiceprints in the database, we can use gender classification information to remove all females from consideration – and provide a faster response.
+For example, if attempting to match a male’s speech sample to voiceprints in the database, we can use gender classification information to temporarily remove all females from consideration – and provide a faster initial response.
+Removed voiceprints can be added back in if match results are unsatisfactory.

 - Content Descriptions (Optional).
 For clients using active prompting, we can optionally accept content descriptions when their samples are sent to the VBG Platform.
 These descriptions are used by automatic speech recognition (ASR) systems to validate that the end user repeated exactly what they were requested to repeat.